16th Nelson Mandela World Human Rights Moot Court Competition

 About the Competition

-The eight best teams proceed to the quarterfinal rounds, which is presided over by judges from international courts and tribunals.
+The 16 best teams proceed to the in person Octofinal rounds, which is presided over by international human rights experts.
 The Competition is presented in English, French and in Spanish.

-For more information, please contact the Nelson Mandela World Moot Court Competition Coordinator, Eduardo Kapapelo, preferably by email at email@example.com always with copy to Project Assistant Ana Teresa Khatounian at firstname.lastname@example.org
+For more information, please contact the Nelson Mandela World Moot Court Competition Coordinator, Dr Eduardo Kapapelo, preferably by email at firstname.lastname@example.org.

 - Centre for Human Rights, Faculty of Law, University of Pretoria

 - United Nations Human Rights Council Branch (HRCB) at the Office of the High Commissioner for Human Rights (OHCHR).